Chapter I - Nightmares

 I run into the bathroom, shove my long, brown hair up in a messy bun and wash my face.
 For a second I look, in despair, at the reflection in the mirror.
 I'm quite attractive, I think to myself, although today is not proving my theory.
 My usually warm coloured skin looks washed out, I look tired, with dark circles under my eyes and they're bloodshot.
 This makes me think of the girl from my nightmare; I shudder and remember my task in hand.
 I grab my shoes, coat and bag and rush out the door.

 An hour later after running, jogging, getting a stitch and then slowly walking, note to self, I must get fitter, I arrive in the town centre, outside Cibus, the cafe I waitress at.
-The cafe is long and narrow, I walk in the entrance, past the tables and chairs, where there's already a lot of people eating the bad quality, over priced food we serve here.
-I glance at the plasma TV, hooked onto the wall, there's a football game on, muted, nobody seems to be paying attention to it.
+The interior of the cafe is bleak.
+The walls are painted white, with chips and scratches in various places.
+I walk down the long, narrow pathway created by the placing of multiple cheap looking tables and chairs on each side.
+There's already a lot of people eating the bad quality, over priced food we serve here.
+I glance at the plasma TV, hooked onto the right hand side wall, there's a football game on, muted, nobody seems to be paying much attention to it.

-Down at the end of the cafe, near the till, stands my angry looking boss Martin Trevor.
-He's a short man, shorter than me and I'm only 5'4.
+Down at the end of the cafe, near the till and kitchen area, stands my angry looking boss Martin Trevor.
+He's an overweight, short man, shorter than me and I'm only 5'4.
 He's standing with his arms folded, as I note he's got more hair on his arms then his head.
 He's glaring at me.
-He points at me and then towards the staff room door and I swallow hard as I follow him in.
+He points at me and then towards the staff room that's next to the kitchen door, I swallow hard as I follow him in.

 "Riley" he growls, his voice rough.
-He reminds me of a bull dog, ready for a fight.
+He reminds me of a bull dog ready to rip me to shreds.

-"This is the third time this week your late!"
-I think he's trying to intimidate me, as he squares up to me.
+"This is the third time this week you're late!"
+I think he's trying to be intimidating as he squares up to me, but his lack of height fails him.

-I look down and start my excuse "Martin I know I'm..."
+I look down and start my excuses "Martin I know I'm..."

-"It's Mr. Trevor to you!
+"It's Mr. Trevor!
 How many times do I have to tell you!" he snarls cutting me off.

 He puts a stubby finger up in the air to silence me.